DEFRA/sroc-tcm-admin/README.md

 - **🔎 LINT (TCM)**

-## Code usage

-To help us assess which parts of the code base are actually being used in production we have implemented [Coverband](https://github.com/danmayer/coverband).

-To check the current usage of a running instance go to `/coverage`.
-It is our intent to review the data in the near future to

-- confirm our suspicion there is redundant code in the project
-- to identify which classes and methods to target first for removal

 ## Contributing to this project

 If you have an idea you'd like to contribute please log an issue.